Chihiro (song): Background and release

-On April 12, 2024, in an interview with Apple Music's presenter Zane Lowe, Eilish teased a 15-second snippet of "Chihiro", which was released on her third studio album Hit Me Hard and Soft (2024).
+On April 12, 2024, in an interview with Apple Music's presenter Zane Lowe, Eilish teased a 15-second snippet of "Chihiro", which was released on her third studio album, Hit Me Hard and Soft (2024).
 The song's title is a reference to Chihiro Ogino, the main character of the 2001 Studio Ghibli animated film Spirited Away.
 In an interview with Angie Martoccio of Rolling Stone, Eilish said:

 The song is loosely based off of that movie, which is one of my favorites.
 It’s kind of from her point of view, mixed with mine.
 The visuals in that movie are some of the best ever—all that Studio Ghibli shit is unbelievable ...
 There’s all those visuals of the train in the water after the flood, and it literally looks like an ocean with a train track.
 I had just watched Spirited Away and [brother-and-frequent-collaborator] Finneas had made that beat.
 I love that movie.
 I’ve seen it so many times.

 "Chihiro" was written by Eilish and Finneas; the latter also produced the song.
 It was recorded in Los Angeles, California, United States.

 "Chihiro" was previewed with "Lunch" and "L'Amour de Ma Vie" at Coachella 2024.
-On May 10, 2024, Eilish released a 49-second-long clip of "Chihiro" through Fortnite Festival on the Fortnite Festival channel of the video-sharing platform YouTube because it was confirmed the song would be included as a backing track on the third season of Fortnite Festival.
+On May 10, 2024, Eilish released a 49-second-long clip of "Chihiro" through the YouTube channel of the rhythm game Fortnite Festival because it was confirmed the song would be included as a backing track on the third season of the game.
 "Chihiro" is the third song on Hit Me Hard and Soft; it was released with the studio album on May 17, 2024, through Darkroom and Interscope Records.

 Eilish and Finneas hosted free listening parties prior to the album's release; American Express presented a party on May 15 at the Barclays Center in Brooklyn, New York, and another on May 16 at the Kia Forum in Inglewood, California, in association with Snapchat.
 On May 15 at the Barclays Center, "Chihiro" garnered some of the evening's most-enthusiastic crowd response.

 "Chihiro" was released as a single in Italy on January 16, 2025, through EMI.

 Composition and lyrics

-"Chihiro" is a mid-tempo song that incorporates elements of techno-house, R&B, and progressive R&B. In the lyrics, Eilish sings of feelings of being lost and found that are reminiscent of the Spirited Away character Ogino Chihiro.
+"Chihiro" is a mid-tempo dance-pop, funk, and R&B song that incorporates elements of progressive R&B and tech house.
+In the lyrics, Eilish sings of feelings of being lost and found that are reminiscent of the Spirited Away character Ogino Chihiro.